-Based on cross-correlations of ambient seismic noise computed from 61 ocean bottom seismometers (OBSs) within the Juan de Fuca plate from the Cascadia Initiative experiment and 42 continental stations near the western US coast, we investigate the locations of generation of the primary (11-20 sec period) and secondary (5-10 sec period) microseisms in the northern Pacific Ocean by analyzing the directionality of the microseism signals received in this region.
-(1) Ambient noise observed across the array is much different in the primary and secondary microseism bands, both in its azimuthal content and seasonal variation, indicating different source generation locations.
-(2) The principal secondary microseism signals propagate toward the east, consistent with their generation in deep waters of the North Pacific, perhaps coincident with the region of body wave excitation observed by recent studies.
-(3) Evidence is presented both for distant primary microseism sources probably in the southern hemisphere as well as local sources within and near the Juan de Fuca plate.
-Observations of the azimuthal dependence of the amplitude of the fundamental mode Rayleigh wave as well as observations of precursory arrivals in the cross-correlations establish the strongest local generation region lies northwest of the Juan de Fuca plate near the coast of British Columbia perhaps near Graham Island with weaker local sources appearing oceanward of Vancouver Island and southern Oregon.
-(4) High quality Green's functions are derived from cross-correlations between deep water OBSs and continental stations illustrating that deep water generated signals can efficiently propagate onto the continent and are well recorded by continental seismic stations, at least at periods longer than about 5 sec.
-In conclusion, the primary and secondary microseisms are generated at different locations, with the secondary microseism dominantly coming from deep-water sources in the northern Pacific and the primary microseism deriving significantly from the shallow waters of the eastern Pacific.
-These observations suggest different physical mechanisms for generating the two microseisms.
-The secondary microseisms are likely to be generated by non-linear wave-wave interaction over the deep Pacific Ocean.
-In contrast, the primary microseism appears to be couple into the solid earth locally in shallow waters from ocean gravity waves but also has a component generated at greater distance of unknown origin.
-Above 5 sec period, both microseisms propagate efficiently from either deep or shallow water source regions to continental stations.
+Based on cross-correlations of ambient seismic noise computed using 61 ocean bottom seismometers (OBSs) within the Juan de Fuca (JdF) plate from the Cascadia Initiative experiment and 42 continental stations near the coast of the western United States, we investigate the locations of generation of the primary (11-20 s period) and secondary (5-10 s period) microseisms in the northern Pacific Ocean by analysing the directionality and seasonality of the microseism (Rayleigh wave) signals received in this region.
+We conclude that (1) the ambient noise observed across the array is much different in the primary and secondary microseism bands, both in its azimuthal content and seasonal variation.
+(2) The principal secondary microseism signals propagate towards the east, consistent with their generation in deep waters of the North Pacific, perhaps coincident both with the region of observed body wave excitation and the predicted wave-wave interaction region from recent studies.
+(3) The primary microseism, as indicated by observations of the azimuthal dependence of the fundamental mode Rayleigh wave as well as observations of precursory arrivals, derives significantly from the shallow waters of the eastern Pacific near to the JdF plate but also has a component generated at greater distance of unknown origin.
+(4) These observations suggest different physical mechanisms for generating the two microseisms: the secondary microseisms are likely to be generated by non-linear wave-wave interaction over the deep Pacific Ocean, while the primary microseism may couple directly into the solid earth locally in shallow waters from ocean gravity waves.
+(5) Above 5 s period, high quality empirical Green's functions are observed from cross-correlations between deep water OBSs and continental stations, which illustrates that microseisms propagate efficiently from either deep or shallow water source regions onto the continent and are well recorded by continental seismic stations.

-Keywords: Seismology, Surface waves and free oscillations, Wave propagation, Interferometry
+Key words: Interferometry; Surface waves and free oscillations; Wave propagation.

-1. Introduction
+1. INTRODUCTION

 In the past decade, tomography based on ambient seismic noise cross-correlations has proven to be a reliable basis for inference of crustal and uppermost mantle structure.
-It has been successfully applied to many regions across the globe (e.g., Yao et al., 2006; Lin et al., 2007, 2008; Moschetti et al., 2007; Yang et al., 2007, 2010) since its first development by Shapiro et al. (2005) and Sabra et al. (2005).
-Compared to traditional methods, ambient noise tomography reduces dependence on earthquakes, extends analysis to shorter periods, and provides higher resolution constraints on Earth's shallow structure.
+It has been successfully applied to many regions across the globe (e.g. Yao et al. 2006; Lin et al. 2007, 2008; Moschetti et al. 2007; Yang et al. 2007, 2010) since its first development by Shapiro et al. (2005) and Sabra et al. (2005).
+Compared to traditional methods, ambient noise tomography reduces dependence on earthquakes, extends analysis to shorter periods and provides higher resolution constraints on Earth's shallow structure.

-The reliability of ambient noise tomography relies on the assumption that the ambient noise field becomes approximately homogeneously distributed in azimuth of propagation when averaged over sufficiently long times.
-In practice, however, noise sources are often heterogeneously distributed (e.g., Stehly et al., 2006; Yang and Ritzwoller, 2008) and persistent localized noise sources exist in some places (e.g., Shapiro et al., 2006; Zeng and Ni, 2010; Zheng et al., 2011; Gu and Shen, 2012).
-Recent studies have demonstrated that noise source locations and mechanisms can affect the accuracy of tomography obtained from cross-correlations (Tsai, 2009; Weaver et al., 2009; Yao and van der Hilst, 2009; Harmon et al., 2010).
+The reliability of ambient noise tomography is based on the assumption that the ambient noise field becomes approximately homogeneously distributed in azimuth of propagation when averaged over sufficiently long times.
+In practice, however, noise sources are often heterogeneously distributed (e.g. Stehly et al. 2006; Yang & Ritzwoller 2008) and persistent localized noise sources exist in some places (e.g. Shapiro et al. 2006; Zeng & Ni 2010; Zheng et al. 2011; Gu & Shen 2012).
+Recent studies have demonstrated that noise source locations and mechanisms can affect the accuracy of tomography obtained from cross-correlations (Tsai 2009; Weaver et al. 2009; Yao & van der Hilst 2009; Harmon et al. 2010).
 Better knowledge of the mechanism and distribution of ambient noise is of fundamental importance to understand the generation of microseisms, but it is also important to assess the accuracy and reliability of the results from ambient noise tomography.